What are restricted stock units (RSUs) and how do they work in the UK? 2026 guide

 Invest and earn a return on your Pounds, Euros and Dollars with Wise

-Looking for an alternative way to help grow your overall income?
+Looking for an alternative way to help grow your income?
 Check out Wise Interest.

-Open a Wise account online and switch on Interest to earn returns - while still having full access to your money.
-With a Wise account you can earn returns on GBP, USD and EUR by opening a Wise account and investing in a fund that holds government-guaranteed assets.
-Capital at risk.
+Simply open a Wise account online and switch on Interest to earn returns - while still having easy access to your money.
+Capital at risk, growth not guaranteed.

-What’s more, you can use your account to manage your money in 40+ currencies and send worldwide transfers for low fees* and mid-market exchange rates.
+What’s more, you can use your account to manage your money in 40+ currencies and send worldwide transfers with low fees* and at the mid-market exchange rate with no mark-ups.

 When investing, your capital is at risk.
 The value of your investments can go down as well as up and you may get back less than you put in.
 Tax treatment depends on your individual circumstances and may be subject to future change.
 The content of this article is provided for informational purposes only and is not intended to be, nor does it constitute, any form of personal advice.